-It’s 2013…a new year to be a newlywed!
+Have you made any newlywed new years resolutions?
 While there’s great debate about whether anyone keeps the resolutions that they make, just the creation of a resolution can be helpful to a new marriage.
 If you haven’t made any resolutions with your spouse, here are a few resolutions that may be worth talking about:

 1. Use Your Words – This is a cornerstone of my marriage.
 We promise to use our words to tell each other how we’re feeling and what we need.
 It keeps little things and annoyances from brewing into big things and arguments.
-If you and your spouse could use a little more communication, consider resolving to “use your words” in 2013.
+If you and your spouse could use a little more communication, consider resolving to “use your words” in the new year.

-Resolutions or not, 2013 is going to be a great year for you as a newlywed!
-Do you have any resolutions that you made with your spouse?
+Resolutions or not, this is going to be a great year for you as a newlywed!
+Do you have any newlywed new year resolutions that you made with your spouse?
 I’d love for you to share them in a comment!

 If name change was one of your newlywed resolutions, MissNowMrs can help!
 Use our name change app or online service to save 13 hours of hassle.